-In certain applications, reference may be made to certain biological material that is not accessible to the public (R28 (1) CBE73 or R31 (1) EPC) provided that an indication from the depositary authority and the serial number of the biological material 16 months delay from the earliest priority.
+In certain applications, reference may be made to certain biological material that is not accessible to the public (R28 (1) CBE73 or R31 (1) EPC) provided that an indication of the depositary authority and the order number of the biological material deposited in a 16 months delay from the earliest priority.

-For the Grand Chamber, there is a fundamental difference between the requirement to provide the "serial number" (substantive condition for the sufficiency of description) and the requirement to provide priority documents (formal requirement).
+For the Grand Chamber, there is a fundamental difference between the & #8217; requirement to supply & #8217; order number & #8221; (substantive condition for sufficient description) and the requirement to supply priority documents (formal condition).
 Thus no analogy is possible.

 Chapter 40.
 G3 / 93 - Opposibility and Validity of Priority